 compliance with the legislation governing gross and net budgeting

-types of appropriations, and overrun and carry-over of appropriations
+the types of appropriations and the overrun and carry-over of appropriations,

 Central government risk management and internal control

-The introduction and utilization of new digital technology, and the rapid changes in the ICT technology of the operating environment call for rapid solutions, clear operating models and allocation of responsibilities, as well as foresight.
-The challenge in public administration is to respond in a sufficiently quick and timely manner to emerging opportunities and risks, which will become more probable and material as a result of new methods and technologies.
-New technologies and methods will also cause new kinds of significant risks and threats to information and cyber security and data protection, for example.
-Their management will become even more important in the future.
+The introduction and utilization of new digital technology, and rapid changes in the ICT technology of the operating environment call for rapid solutions, clear operating models and responsibilities, as well as foresight.
+The problem with the current steering model is that it is unable to respond in a sufficiently quick and timely manner to emerging challenges and risks, which will become more probable and relevant as a result of new methods and technologies.
+New technologies and methods will also cause new kinds of significant risks and threats to information and cyber security, and data protection, for example.
+The management of these risks will be even more important in the future.

-The increasingly limited resources of central government will also cause many kinds of risks to digital capability.
+The increasingly limited central government resources will also cause many kinds of risks to digital capability.
 In view of the utilization of ICT technology, public administration suffers from uneven distribution of competence.
-Public administration has limited possibilities of competence development.
-If resourcing problems or any defects in present competence are fixed by outsourcing, there is the risk that outsourcing is used in wrong functions or in a wrong way.
+Public administration has limited possibilities of extensive competence renewal.
+If resourcing problems or any defects in present competence are fixed by outsourcing, there is a risk that wrong functions are outsourced or that functions are outsourced in a wrong way.

-Central government is increasingly dependent on ICT technology, and digital procedures and technologies are used in almost all central government functions.
+The central government is increasingly dependent on ICT technology, and digital procedures and technologies are used in almost all central government functions.
 It was found in the audit that systems are rolled out into production while their development is still in progress, which results in incomplete controls, for example.
-Another risk is posed by central government’s competence and ability to order large information system projects and supervise their implementation.
-This may result, for example, in a substantial delay in the introduction of an information system, in a significant overrun of the cost estimate, and in partial obsolescence of the system upon introduction.
+Another risk is posed by the central government’s competence and ability to order large IT projects and supervise their implementation.
+This may result, for example, in a substantial delay in the introduction of an IT system, a significant overrun of the cost estimate, and partial obsolescence of the system upon introduction.

-When auditing government agencies, the National Audit Office always goes through the information systems that are important to the management of central government finances and directs its audits annually to the most essential information systems.
+When auditing government agencies, the National Audit Office always goes through the information systems that are important to the management of central government finances and targets its audits annually at the most essential information systems.